bank-vaults/bank-vaults.dev/docs/mutating-webhook/_index.md

                 key: AWS_SECRET_ACCESS_KEY
 ```

-The webhook checks if a container has envFrom and parses defined ConfigMaps and Secrets:
+The webhook checks if a container has *envFrom* and parses the defined ConfigMaps and Secrets:

 ```yaml
         envFrom: